HiverlabResearchAndDevelopment/Alpha-Co-Vision/README.md

 A real-time video-to-text bot that captures frames generates captions and creates conversational responses using a Large Language Models base to create interactive video descriptions.
 Powered by BLIP (Bootstrapping Language-Image Pre-training) and Cohere AI, this bot is capable of unified vision-language understanding and generation using transformers.

+## Hiverlab Modifications

+- Using Python 3.10.11 installed with pyenv with venv for virtual environment, not python 3.7
+- Made the caption generation by pressing `P` (for "photo")
+- Increase tokens (words) generated from 30 -> 200
+- The output prints to terminal, but only accepts keyboard input when the video feed is selected
+- Prints `[LOG] IMAGE TOO SIMILAR` to show user that computer doesn't want to generate caption
+- Note: This version is currently using Ian's free trial cohere AI API key.
+If it ceases to work, generate your own key using the link in the [Cohere AI](#Cohere-AI) section, and replace it in the `config.py` file.

 ## Description:

 Alpha-Co-Vision is the first step in a series of upcoming projects focused on real-time generations to ultimately create a Pet-Toy-Robot capable of understanding its environment to better interact with humans.